TimeXer: Empowering Transformers for Time Series Forecasting with Exogenous Variables: Experiments

 \subsection{Main Results}

-Comprehensive short-term and long-term forecasting results are listed in Table \ref{tab:epf-forecast} and Table \ref{tab:multi-result}.
-A lower MSE or MAE indicates more accurate forecasting results.
+Comprehensive forecasting results for short-term and long-term forecasting are listed in Table \ref{tab:epf-forecast} and Table \ref{tab:multi-result}.
+A lower MSE or MAE indicates better forecasting performance.

-Short-term Electricity Price Forecasting task is derived from real-world scenarios, and presents a unique challenge for the forecasting model for the endogenous variable have been shown to be highly correlated with two exogenous variables in the dataset.
+The short-term electricity price forecasting task is derived from real-world scenarios, and presents a unique challenge for the forecasting model for the endogenous variable has been shown to be highly correlated with two exogenous variables in the dataset.
+Since the interactions between different variables are crucial for this task, linear forecasters, including RLinear \cite{li2023revisiting} and DLinear \cite{zeng2023transformers}, fail to triumph over Transformer-based forecasters.
+Similar to TimeXer, Crossformer divides all input series into different segments and captures multivariate correlations over all segments; However, it fails to outperform other baselines which indicates that modeling all variables at a granular level introduces unnecessary noise into the forecasting.
+Also designed for capturing cross-variate dependency, iTransformer neglects the temporal-wise attention module, indicating that there are still limitations in capturing temporal dependencies solely through linear projection.
+By contrast, our proposed TimeXer effectively integrates information from exogenous variables while capturing temporal dependencies of endogenous series.
 As shown in Table \ref{tab:epf-forecast}, TimeXer achieves consistent state-of-the-art performance on all five datasets, outperforming various baseline models.
-Notably, linear forecasters fail to triumph over Transformer-based forecasters in this task.
-In contrast, with attention mechanisms, Transformer-based models are better equipped to capture relationships between intra-time and inter-time series data.
-It is notable that for channel-independent models led by DLinear and PathTST, while they include exogenous variables as part of the input, they solely perform univariate forecasting on the endogenous variable.
-In contrast, TimeXer effectively integrates information from exogenous variables and surpasses the performance of univariate forecasting.
-Similar to TimeXer, Crossformer divides all input series into segments and captures multivariate correlations over all segments; however, it fails to outperform other baselines, suggesting that modeling all variables at a granular level introduces unnecessary noise into the forecasting.
-Conversely, iTransformer neglects the temporal-wise attention module, indicating that there are still limitations in capturing temporal dependencies solely through linear projection.
-Therefore, TimeXer strikes a balance between avoiding distractions caused by fine-grained modeling of exogenous variables and addressing inaccuracies resulting from coarse-grained temporal modeling of endogenous variables, ultimately achieving state-of-the-art performance.

-We also evaluate the performance of TimeXer on established long-term forecasting benchmarks.
-Unlike short-term forecasts, which contain only two releated exogenous variables, the long-term multivariate dataset has a large number of exogenous variables, and not all exogenous variables are related to the endogenous variable.
-As listed in Table \ref{tab:multi-result}, TimeXer shows great performance in the vast majority datasets, which demonstrates that TimeXer are effective in capturing beneficial information for forecasting.